Digital-Methods-HASS/AU773313_dahl_julie/README.md

 # Digital Archives and Methods

-**Author:** [Your Name] ([Student ID])
-**Course:** Digital Archives and Methods **Institution:** Aarhus University
+**Author:** Julie Oestgaard Dahl (AU773313) **Course:** Digital Archives and Methods, Summer University 2026 **Institution:** Aarhus University
-**Semester:** [e.g. Fall 2026]
+**Instructor:** Jonathan Lanz
+**ECTS:** 10
+**Contact:** au773313@au.post.dk

 ## About this repository

-This repository contains my weekly exercises, assignments, and final project for the course *Digital Archives and Methods*.
+This repository contains my exam submission for *Digital Archives and Methods*.
 The course explores how digital tools and computational methods can be used to work with, analyze, and present archival and historical data.

-Throughout the semester, I worked with tools such as [R / Python / Jupyter Notebooks / OCR software / etc. — list what you actually used] to explore topics including data cleaning, text analysis, digitization, and data visualization.
+All work was done in R and RStudio, using R Markdown documents knitted to HTML.

 ## Repository structure

 ```
-├── Week_1/
-├── Week_2/
+├── Monarchs/
-├── ...
+│   └── ...
 ├── Final_Project/
-│   ├── data/
-│   ├── scripts/
-│   └── README.md
+│   └── ...
 └── README.md
 ```

-- **Week folders** — contain the exercises, notes, and code produced each week, following the course syllabus.
+- **Monarchs/** — Part 1 of the exam: an assignment working with a dataset of monarchs.
-- **Final_Project/** — contains the final project, including data, analysis scripts, and outputs.
-See the project's own README for details.
+- **Final_Project/** — Part 2 of the exam: the final project.

-## Final project

 **Title:** [Working title of your final project]